Skip to content

 Today, fallen oaks still litter the site.
 Their leaves are now brown and shrivelled – a tree graveyard – and a sad reminder to local people of what happened that day.

 The site is now, thankfully, better protected following the securing of an injunction by the Bromley Council over the summer.
 This means if any further harm is done to trees on this site, this would be a contempt of court, which could lead to the perpetrator being sent to prison.
+The Tree Preservation Order is now permanent on this site.

 Penalties are now urgently needed to discourage other landowners from similar actions.
 Too many breaches of TPOs go unpunished leaving owners wanting to clear space for development thinking they’ll go ahead and get away with it.
-It is worth noting however that a major breach of a tree preservation order in Enfield has recently led to a fine for the perpetrators in excess of two hundred and fifty thousand pounds.
+It is worth noting however that a major breach of a tree preservation order in Enfield recently led to a fine for the perpetrators in excess of two hundred and fifty thousand pounds.
 The apparent flagrant disregard for the rule of law demonstrated in this case, combined with the clear lack of care for a nature rich site, suggests that the perpetrators of the Bromley tree massacre have also put themselves in line for severe penalties.

 The Cator Woodland site, which is designated as Metropolitan Open Land with the same level of protection from development as Green Belt, has been regularly used by the public for at least 25 years and is a haven for wildlife including bats, woodpeckers, tawny owls, kingfishers, egrets, slow worms, a good range of butterflies and stag beetles.
-The area had even been suggested in the spring of 2023 as a Site of Special Interest for Nature Conservation by the local friends group and the landowner had been notified of this.
+The area had even been suggested in the spring of 2023 as a Site of Special Interest for Nature Conservation by the local friends group and the landowner was notified of this.

 Despite being alerted to the ecological value of the site, the owner or leaseholder brought in a group of mainly teenaged boys, who had chainsaws – but were not wearing any protective gear – to fell the trees.